 Students must demonstrate satisfactory academic progress (SAP) to continue enrollment at SCU and to receive scholarships and financial aid.
 Below is a chart that shows the minimum cumulative GPA students must earn to remain in good standing and to show they are making satisfactory academic progress.
-Students who fail to meet minimum standards listed below will be placed on the next level of academic status (warning, then probation, then suspension) for at least one semester.
+Students who fail to meet minimum standards listed below will be placed on the next level of academic status (warning, then probation, then suspension)for at least one semester.
 Students who fail to return to good standing after a semester of warning and a semester of probation will be suspended.

-Attempted Credit Hours (Figured into GPA) CGPA Standard for Good Standing
+Attempted Credit Hours (figured into GPA) CGPA Standard for Good Standing

-Admission 2.0 H.S. or college transfer GPA
+Admissions 2.0 H.S. or college transfer GPA

-1-24 college credit hours 1.7 CGPA
+1-24 College Credit Hours 1.7 CGPA

-25-56 college credit hours 1.85 CGPA
+25-47 College Credit Hours 1.85 CGPA

-57+ college credit hours 2.0 CGPA
+48+ College Credit Hours 2.0 CGPA

-Any Passing completion of at least 75% credit hours attempted
+Any Passing completion of at least 75% credit hrs.

+attempted